superdurszlak/superdurszlak.github.io/_posts/2024-09-28-the-four-horsemen-of-network-communication.md

 - Most importantly, the speed at which information can travel is physically limited by its carrier.
 Just as much as physical mail cannot travel any faster than the postman, post wagon or post aircraft carrying them, digital information cannot travel faster than electrical signals in a copper wire, or photons in an optic fiber.
 At least until quantum teleportation becomes a viable medium for long-distance communication, we must live with the fact that our signals will have a latency of, say, 20-50ms within one continent, and often in excess of 100-150ms if it needs to travel across the ocean.
 - As a message, or more generally TCP/IP packet travels through the network, it will be generally transmitted from sender to recipient through a number of intermediate devices, responsible for ensuring packets reach their intended destinations.
 Examples of such network devices acting as intermediates include your personal Wi-Fi access point, routers at your ISP's premises, and many others.
 In general, depending on how far (physically and/or topologically) sender and recipient are from each other, the number of intermediates vary, and the fact they need to process and retransmit the packets contributes to the overall delay.

+If you look closely at any professional latency report, you will notice these values are by no means _absolute_ or _definitive_ - instead, they are expressed in terms of _latency at given percentile_.
+The reason for this is _jitter_ - because each individual latency is a result of a multitude factors, some of them rather volatile, the latency is subject to changes.
+Ten packets sent from the same sender to the same recipient may arrive after varying delays, not to mention packets sent from multiple senders or to multiple recipients.
+Because of this, we frequently read statements such as:

+> We observed a latency of 120ms at p50 and 200ms at p99 over the last 2 days.

+What it means is that within the specified period, 50% of the time (_p50_) the latency was measured at 120ms or lower, while 99% of the time (_p99_) it would not exceed 200ms.
+We can also say that this connection - whatever it is - has a jitter that is not really that bad.
+It is not uncommon to see _p99_ latencies being many times higher than the median (_p50_)

+### Example - traceroute

 As an exercise, let us see what output would we see when running `traceroute` command to trace packets sent to various hosts:

 First, `google.com`: